 Columnstore indexes are built and processed completely in memory.
 You will receive an out-of-memory error if you do not have enough memory to build the columnstore index.

-There are some things that we do in one SQL Server tool, but can’t seem to figure out how to do in another.
+There are some things that we do in one SQL Server tool but can’t seem to figure out how to in another.
 One of those for you might be the LIKE keyword in T-SQL.
 Todd McDermid blogs.

-BIxPress it’s a tool that helps you develop SSIS/SSAS solutions faster, easily/quickly deploy SSIS packages, monitor performance SSIS packages and much, much more!
+BIxPress is a tool that helps you develop SSIS/SSAS solutions faster, easily/quickly deploy SSIS packages, monitor performance SSIS packages, and much, much more!

-MariaDB 5.5 has deprecated PBXT, as informed by Colin Charles.
+MariaDB 5.5 has deprecated PBXT, informs Colin Charles.

 Binary log file size matters (sometimes), Aurimas Mikalauskas says.

-How to stripe a MySQL view?
-And why you can’t use session variables in a view definition?
-Michael McLaughlin answers.
+Michael McLaughlin tells us how to stripe a MySQL view and why we can’t use session variables in a view definition.